The Little Mermaid II: Return to the Sea: Plot

-Melody visits Morgana to thank her, only for Morgana to tell Melody that the spell was only temporary, and that she can only make the spell permanent if Melody retrieves the trident from Triton, which Morgana claims he stole from her.
+Later, Morgana tells Melody she can only make the spell permanent if she retrieves Triton's trident.
 Melody decides to get the trident, and during her search befriends Tip and Dash, a penguin and walrus duo who join her.
-Melody succeeds in stealing the trident, and returns to Morgana, but before Melody can hand the trident over to Morgana, Ariel arrives and pleads for Melody not to give Morgana the trident.
-Melody refuses to listen to Ariel, having been angered by Ariel's decision to lie to her, and gives Morgana the trident.
-With the trident in her power, Morgana reveals her true intentions, goes back on her deal, and traps Melody in a cave by sealing the entrance with a thick layer of ice, while also informing her that her time as a mermaid is about to expire.
-Melody then expresses her guilt for trusting Morgana.
+After Melody steals the trident, Ariel implores her not to give Morgana the trident.
+Frustrated by Ariel's decision to lie to her, Melody instead gives the trident to Morgana, who reveals her true intentions and traps Melody in a cave by sealing the entrance with a thick layer of ice.
 Soon afterward, Morgana's spell on Melody wears off, causing her to revert into a human and nearly drown.
-Tip and Dash manage to free her with unintentional help from Undertow (who was turned back to normal by Morgana) and drag her to the shore.
+Tip and Dash manage to free her and drag her to the shore.

-Morgana uses the trident's magic to lord over the ocean, rising to the surface to gloat and creates a giant ice structure.
+Morgana uses the trident's magic to lord over the ocean, rising to the surface to gloat.
 Scuttle, Triton, Sebastian, and Eric arrive, and a battle ensues against Morgana and her minions.
-Melody manages to grab the trident, impales one of Morgana's tentacles, and throws it back to Triton, who encases Morgana in a block of ice, which sinks underwater as her ice structure collapses, and a picture of her sister sinks as well.
-Melody reunites with her family and apologizes to Ariel for her actions, and Triton offers his granddaughter the choice of becoming a mermaid permanently.
-Instead, Melody uses the trident to destroy the wall separating her home from the sea, reuniting the humans and the merpeople.
+Melody grabs the trident and throws it back to Triton, who encases Morgana in a block of ice, which sinks underwater.
+Melody reunites with her family, and Triton offers his granddaughter to become a mermaid permanently.
+Melody instead uses the trident to destroy the wall separating her home from the sea, reuniting the humans and the merpeople.